chris10davies/MSDS692-Data-Science-Practicum/README.md

 #### MSDS692 Data Science Practicum 1

 ## PROJECT OVERVIEW
 The results of a 2018 monster.com recruiting survey say filling jobs with qualified candidates is more difficult than it was five years ago (Thibodeaux).
 The survey points to a good economy and an increase in open jobs as the major contributors to difficulties in attracting top talent (Thibodeaux, 2018).
 The goal of this project is to utilize company reviews web-scraped from Indeed to gain insight on what impacts employee satisfaction and organizational culture.
-These key insights could then be adopted to build a better organizational culture and a more effective recruiting process that attracts more quality candidates.
+These key insights could then be adopted to build a better organizational culture and an effective recruiting process that attracts more quality candidates.

 The analysis for this project focuses on Google and Tesla.
 Google, known for its impressive organizational culture, receives two million applications a year (Schneider, 2017).
-While Tesla's mission to help the planet by electrifying cars is attractive to candidates, the company culture has a reputation of being intense, as it drives to fulfill this mission (George, 2018).
+While Tesla's mission to help the planet by electrifying cars is attractive to candidates, the company culture has a reputation of being intense, as it drives full throttle towards that mission (George, 2018).
 The perceived organizational cultures of each company will be a good measure of the accuracy of this analysis.

 ## DATA